EU should stop sheltering Syrian war criminals, MEPs say

 France also tried to use Europol to track him down in 2017 and 2018, but Austrian police said they could not find him.

-And his current whereabaouts in Europe remain unknown, Israeli newspaper Haaretz reported in December last year.
+And his current whereabouts in Europe remain unknown, Israeli newspaper Haaretz reported in December last year.